What is a scleral lens?

 Some patients have disorders, such as dry eyes, that affect the quality or quantity of tears that help to keep the eye’s surface smooth and healthy.
 Some inflammatory conditions also cause serious damage to the front surface of the eye.
 Patients who cannot close their lids completely may also experience problems with the health of the surface of the eye.
-The fluid reservoir beneath a scleral lens may improve comfort, and may allow the corneal surface to heal.
+The fluid reservoir beneath a scleral lens may improve comfort and may allow the corneal surface to heal.

 What are the advantages?

-Large diameter lenses, such as scleral lenses, may be more comfortable than lenses that rest on the cornea.
+Large diameter lenses, such as scleral lenses, may be more comfortable than other lenses that rest on the cornea.
 The cornea is one of the most highly sensitive tissues in the body.
 The conjunctiva (the tissue that lies over the sclera) is much less sensitive.
-Scleral lenses rest primarily or exclusively on the conjunctiva and therefore considered extremely more comfortable.
+Scleral lenses rest primarily or exclusively on the conjunctiva and therefore considered much more comfortable.